Success (Dannii Minogue song)

-"Success" (also formatted as "$ucce$$") is a dance-pop song performed by Australian singer Dannii Minogue.
-The song was written by Minogue and Alvin Moody, and produced by Moody and Vincent Bell for Minogue's debut album Love and Kisses (1991).
-It was released as Minogue's second single in September 1990 in Australia.
-It was remixed and released in May 1991 in the United Kingdom.
+"Success" (also formatted as "$ucce$$") is a song performed by Australian singer Dannii Minogue.
+The song was written by Minogue and Alvin Moody, and produced by Moody and Vincent Bell for Minogue's debut album, Love and Kisses (1991).
+It was released by Mushroom Records and MCA as Minogue's second single in September 1990 in Australia.
+In May 1991, it was remixed and released in the United Kingdom.
 The song's lyrics discuss the highs and lows of being a celebrity.
 It entered the top 40 in Australia, Ireland, and the UK.
-Minogue performed this song when she was invited to perform on The Royal Variety Show in front of Elizabeth II.
+Minogue performed the song when she was invited to perform on The Royal Variety Show in front of Queen Elizabeth II.
+The accompanying music video was directed by Paul Goldman and Craig Griffin.

 Background

 Six months after signing a recording contract with Mushroom Records in Australia, Minogue traveled to New York City to begin recording songs for her debut album.
 While in the United States, she worked with record producers Alvin Moody and Vincent Bell.
 The recording studio, located in Brooklyn, had been the site of several shootings.
 This made it difficult for Minogue to get to it because taxicab drivers would not drive her there.
 Minogue found the recording experience in New York City both "awesome" and "terrifying".
 "Success" was the first song Minogue co-wrote and its lyrics discuss the highs and lows of being a celebrity.